Star Tours Ride at Disneyland California: The Adventures Continue

 - Nausea Factor: Medium to high.
-Although my riding companion and I both thought the current 3-D version was less puke-provoking than its predecessor, we still recommend that you take precautions or be prepared to spend part of the ride with your eyes closed.
-You can also ask a cast member to seat you in the middle, where there is less motion.
+Take precautions or be prepared to spend part of the ride with your eyes closed.
+You can also ask a Cast Member to seat you in the middle, where there is less motion.

 - Seating: This ride is a small motion simulator room.
 It has several rows, and every seat has a seatbelt.